Three dead, IMF summit shaken as strong quake hits Indonesia

 An earthquake Thursday killed three people in Indonesia and rattled hotels where IMF delegates are attending a major summit, a fortnight after a quake-tsunami killed more than 2,000 elsewhere in the archipelago.

-The 6.0-magnitude earthquake struck off the coast of Indonesia's Bali and Java islands in the early hours, jolting residents awake and sending them rushing into the streets.
+The 6.0-magnitude earthquake struck off the coast of Indonesia's Bali and Java islands in the early hours, injuring nearly 30 people and sending residents rushing into the streets.

 Some attendees in Bali for the International Monetary Fund and World Bank annual meetings this week evacuated their hotels as the quake shook the island.